Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Results

-As a consequence, we cannot define a wave function as in Eq.(\ref{WF}) to describe the state of $S$ when $H(R)>0$.
+As a consequence of entanglement, we cannot define a wave function as in Eq.(\ref{WF}) to describe the state of $S$.
 To describe $S$ without explicitly referencing $A$ when $S$ and $A$ are entangled, alternative formulation is needed.
 This is the reduced density matrix approach.